abhishek210597/Abhishek_Exobot_Robotics_Assignment/README.md

 </br>

 ## Task 5
 Due unavailability of L298N and motor in wokwi I have not simulated in wokwi.
-But created circuit diagram in doc and written code witch you can fine in Task 5 dectory
+But created circuit diagram in doc and written code witch you can fine in Task 5 dectory Note: Both power sources are connected by a common GND.
 ![](/Image/Task_5.png)
 </br>
 </br>